nevermined-io/nvm-docs/docs/tutorials/connect-cli.md

 ## Registering an asset tokenized via NFTs

-Nevermiend allows the tokenization of assets via the association of them with a NFT contract based on a `ERC-721` or `ERC-1155` (see more about the [differences between the different NFT token standards](https://www.rfox.finance/blogs/erc-721-vs-erc-1155-tokens-a-comparison-guide-of-ethereum-nft-standards)).
+Nevermined allows the tokenization of assets via the association of them with a NFT contract based on a `ERC-721` or `ERC-1155` (see more about the [differences between the different NFT token standards](https://www.rfox.finance/blogs/erc-721-vs-erc-1155-tokens-a-comparison-guide-of-ethereum-nft-standards)).

 You have some information about how to do this using a `ERC-721` in the [CLI documentation](../cli/using-cli.md#nfts), so for this tutorial we are gonna use NFTs based on `ERC-1155` to have a different example.